jozefg/blog/posts/2013-10-06-forall-means-all.markdown

 A harder one,

     type ReallyTricky a b = forall f.
 Functor f => (a -> b) -> f a -> f b

+That's right it just means that anything of type `ReallyTricky` knows how to take some arbitrary function, and lift it into *any* functor.
+And the caller gets to choose which one.

+    t :: ReallyTricky
+    t = fmap

+That's it!
+Just remember that `forall` is universal quantification.
+This means that you have to be able to support all possible instationations of that variable and the caller will choose which one.

+Now suppose you want it the other way, you choose the instantiation and the caller has to handle it generically.
+Then you want `existential` quantification.
+A subject for another post.